not-kennethreitz/em-keyboard/README.rst

 em: the cli emoji keyboard™
 ===========================

+Emoji your friends and coulleages from the comfort of your own terminal.

 **em** is a nifty command-line utility for referencing emoji charecters by name.
 Provide the names of a few emoji, and "emojified" string will be displayed in your terminal, then copied to your clipboard,